-Coat/Jacket-A short riding coat of dark color (predominantly black, brown, dark blue, or tweed.
+Coat/Jacket-Short riding coat of a single color (including tweeds and pinstripes) with accents.
 Competitors may compete without a jacket.
-In such cases, the shirt (long or short sleeved with collar and without neckwear, of a conservative color) must be neatly tucked into riding breeches.
+In such cases, the shirt must be neatly tucked into the riding breeches.

-Pants-Jodhpurs or breeches, must be light in color or white.
+$\underline{\textit{Pants}} \text{--} \text{Jodhpurs or breeches, must be light in color or white.}$

-Footwear-Tall black or brown dress or field boots, or jodhpur/paddock boots with matching full grain smooth leather leg piece (also called smooth leather half-chaps).
+Footwear-Conventional type of riding footwear, that covers the ankles (short or tall) with a heel.
+Tall black, brown, or other dark hue, dress or field boots, or jodhpur/paddock boots with matching full grain smooth leather leg piece or leather-like material are allowed.
+Accents of a different color are permitted.